 Make sure all your fleet vehicles have a dashcam

 This tool is an essential tool if you want to protect yourself in case of accidents or thefts while going on long road trips with your fleet.
 Your fleet already comes with a lot of different onboard technologies, you may wonder why not add another important piece.
 The biggest benefit of a fleet dashcam is that it records everything that happens when no one is at the wheel and keeps a record in case anything goes wrong.
 You can use this footage as evidence during insurance claims or police reports, either for yourself or for other drivers involved in the accident/theft.
 If any of these incidents do get caught on camera, it could even act as proof that your drivers were not at fault.
 You can add a dashcam to any of your vehicles for about $100, another small investment that could save you a lot of money down the road.
+Commercial dash cams are also recommended for fleets because they can provide a comprehensive view of trips and driver behavior.

 Create checklists for each vehicle